Chapter 4. What makes up the FICO Score?

 What makes up the score?

-- Missing payments (regardless of dollar amounts, it will take 24 months to restore credit with one late payment)
+- Missing payments (regardless of dollar amount, it will take 24 months to restore credit after only one late payment)

-- Credit cards at capacity (i.e., maxing out credit cards)
+- Using credit cards at capacity (i.e., maxing out credit cards, measured as utilization rate/amounts owed)

 - Opening up numerous credit accounts in a short time period

-- Having more revolving loans in relation to installment loans
+- Having more revolving loans (i.e., credit cards) in relation to installment loans (i.e., student loans, car loans)

 - Income